bcgov/networkpolicy-migration-workshop/README.md

 Once the *deny-by-default* policy is in place it will mirror how OCP4 namespaces were delivered: locked down, no pods can talk within a namespace, no pods can talk across namespaces.
 Teams will need to build up KNP to permit pods to communicate as they see fit, with the exception of egress as per above.

-If you already have NSP in place, and its working, you can continue to use it until Aporeto is removed.
+If you already have NSP in place, and it's working, you can continue to use it until Aporeto is removed.
 When this happens, all NSP will be disabled, then after a soak-in period it will be deleted and Aporeto will be un-installed from the platform.

 ### Schedule